BishopFox/zigdiggity/README.md

 # ZigDiggity

-*ZigDiggity* is a Zigbee hacking toolkit designed to introduce previously unpublished attack patterns and make general overall testing a bit easier.
+*ZigDiggity* is a Zigbee hacking toolkit designed to introduce previously unpublished attack patterns and make testing a bit easier.
 The project introduces two new attack patterns:

 * The *Ack Attack* - An ackowledgement-based attack meant to attempt Zigbee endpoint devices to malfunction.
 * The *Rejoin Blackhole Attack* - A method of replying to request beacons to force endpoint devices to try to connect to a user-specified PAN ID.